-This interdisciplinary course examines the relationships between political culture (e.g., enlightened reform, revolution or reaction) and musical discourse in periods selected from Viennese classicism, Biedermeier/romanticism, post-romanticism and expressionism.
-Major emphasis will be placed upon how composers such as Mozart, Beethoven, Schubert, Mahler and Schoenberg exploited and developed musical forms, and chose and set texts to respond, affirmatively or not, to the imperatives of their political and cultural environments.
+Examines the relationships between political culture (e.g., enlightened reform, revolution, or reaction) and musical discourse in periods selected from Viennese classicism, Biedermeier/romanticism, post-romanticism and expressionism.
+Major emphasis will be placed upon how composers such as Mozart, Beethoven, Schubert, Mahler, and Schoenberg exploited and developed musical forms, and chose and set texts to respond to the imperatives of their political and cultural environments.
 Students will investigate how musical expression was affected by, among others, the decline of aristocratic patronage, the changing concert audience as a consequence of the rise of the middle class, and changes in vocal and instrumental resources.
 They will also come to understand how these composers were instrumental in shaping and organizing the sensibilities and tastes of their own and future generations, including our own.

-BHP-314 Honors Seminar: Symbolism and Impressionism 3 credits
+BHP-314 Honors Seminar: Symbolism and Impressionism

-This interdisciplinary course examines Symbolist literature and Impressionist music.
+Examines Symbolist literature and Impressionist music.
 Two generations of writers and composers, and their influences on one another, will be studied.
 Discussion in each class will compare literature and music.
 This seminar will question and seek to understand the Symbolist aesthetic, which assumes that correspondences exist among sounds, colors, and words.
-Students will come to understand some interrelationships between literary musical creativity in the late 19th and 20th centuries, by studying the Symbolist literature movement in music history-two movements that had significant impact on Modernism and that continue to influence contemporary creative work.
+Students will come to understand some interrelationships between literary musical creativity in the late 19th and 20th centuries by studying the Symbolist literature movement in music history-two movements that had significant impact on Modernism and that continue to influence contemporary creative work.